Tanaka Holdings Co., Ltd.: TANAKA Starts Taking Orders for Gold Bonding Wires Using RE Series 100% Recycled Precious Metals

-TOKYO, Aug 30, 2022 - (ACN Newswire) - TANAKA Kikinzoku Kogyo K.K.
+TOKYO, Sept 5, 2022 - (ACN Newswire) - TANAKA Kikinzoku Kogyo K.K.
 (Head office: Chiyoda-ku, Tokyo; Representative Director & CEO: Koichiro Tanaka), which operates the TANAKA Precious Metals manufacturing business, announced today that its subsidiary TANAKA Denshi Kogyo K.K.
 (Head office: Kanzaki-gun, Saga; Representative Director & President: Toshiya Yamamoto), which is engaged in the production of various types of bonding wires, will start taking orders for gold (Au) bonding wires manufactured using only "RE Series" 100% recycled precious metals.
-This is in addition to existing products which use raw materials that include gold directly produced from mines.

 |Gold bonding wires